ppy/osu-wiki/wiki/Article_Styling_Criteria/en.md

 1. Open a web browser and type in `https://osu.ppy.sh/users/` then the user's name in the address bar
 2. Press `Enter`
-3. Once the page loads, osu!web will convert the username to an id
+3. Once the page loads, the website will convert the username to an id

 ##### Beatmaps